JanHerca/urantiapedia-backup/help/test.md

 Heaven | The Apostles
 Hell | Jesus and the stories of His Life and Teachings Salvation | The “Second Coming”

+We are the creatures who carry the life.
+We strive hard to make you your life.
+We are your ancestors.
+We are the ones who helped make you possible.

 ### [Mathjax](https://github.com/classeur/markdown-it-mathjax)